 Is your filing cabinet full?
 When it comes to Work Health and Safety (WHS), not sure what you have to keep and why?
 You’re not the only one.

 In this article we will explore each type of record you must keep and for how long.

 Let’s face it.
-WHS record keeping is usually the least favourite task for a business owner, and agriculture is no different.
+WHS record keeping is usually the least favourite task for agricultural and business owner alike.

 You know you need to keep records about your company, keep records for tax and GST as well your day to day operations.
 Knowing what’s happening with your crop, livestock or production is pretty important, right?
 You would already be doing this.

 Keeping records for your agribusiness that covers workplace health and safety is not only needed, it’s smart.
 It forms part of a sensible risk management approach.